aditiagarwal16/aditi.intern-fb/clean_code.md

 # How did refactoring improve code readability?

 After renaming calc to calculateDoubleSum and using descriptive variable names like sum and doubledValue, the code became easier to understand at a glance.
 The purpose of each variable and function is now clear, reducing cognitive load and improving maintainability.

+# Why is code formatting important?

+Consistent formatting makes the code easier to read and understand, especially when working in teams.
+It helps avoid confusion, prevents style-related bugs, and keeps the codebase clean and professional.

+# What issues did the linter detect?

+The linter identified minor style issues like unused imports, missing semicolons, inconsistent spacing, and formatting differences.
+These weren't breaking errors but helped clean up the code structure.

+# Did formatting the code make it easier to read?

+Yes.
+After running the formatter, everything became cleaner, aligned, and more organized.
+It was easier to follow the code, understand logic sections, and spot potential mistakes.
+Overall, readability and maintainability improved a lot.